Gujarat: Demographics

 While Gujarati speakers constitute a majority of Gujarat's population, the metropolitan areas of Ahmedabad, Vadodara and Surat are cosmopolitan, with numerous other ethnic and language groups.
 Marwaris compose large minorities of economic migrants; smaller communities of people from the other states of India have also migrated to Gujarat for employment.
 Luso-Indians, Anglo-Indians, Jews and Parsis also live in the areas.
 Sindhi presence is traditionally important here following the Partition of India in 1947.
 The Koli forms the largest caste-cluster, comprising 24% of the total population of the state.

+Gujarat ranked fifth in the Fiscal Health Index (FHI) 2025, with a score of 50.5.